 - Build strong regional networks to implement conservation activities – support standardized methods, models and learning networks across the population range as well as coordinated monitoring networks to evaluate the progress of conservation efforts.

-Strategy 2: Nesting Beach Habitat Restoration, Protection, and Management - Specific beaches and threats are identified for each focal population in the business plan.
-Projects under this priority will identify and implement activities that will improve hatchling production in these locations through tangible approaches such as (but not limited to) reduction of light pollution, revegetation, and targeted maintenance of nests to increase nesting beach quality and hatching success.
-Proposals should reference the relative threat at the proposed location and measurable targets for hatchling production as a result of proposed activities.
+Business Plan Priority: Nesting Beach Habitat Restoration, Protection, and Management – Specific beaches and threats are identified for each focal population in the business plan.
+Projects under this priority will identify and implement activities that will improve hatchling production in these locations through tangible approaches such as (but not limited to) reduction of light pollution, beach revegetation, and targeted protection of nests to increase nesting success, hatching success, and hatchlings entering the sea.
+Proposals should identify the documented threat at the proposed location and measurable targets for hatchling production as a result of proposed activities.

-Priority for this solicitation is to address beach quality concerns identified in the business plan for the ET Pacific and and facilitating planning and design for priority U.S. beach protection from storm surge and sea level rise to be competitive for other funding opportunities.
+Priority for this solicitation is to address nesting beach habitat concerns identified in the business plan for the ET Pacific and to facilitate in situ nest management strategies.
+Planning and design of options to protect priority U.S. nesting beaches from storm surge and sea level rise is also eligible to prepare projects for other funding opportunities.

-Strategy 3: Building and Maintaining Capacity for Population-Scale Conservation - Projects within this priority would seek to expand existing networks to enhance proactive conservation coordination on specific strategies in the business plan and/or establish new networks for this purpose.
-Successful applications will engage multiple nesting or foraging sites under one application and present a highly collaborative project and will seek to make significant gains in knowledge/conservation for focal populations.
+Business Plan Priority: Building and Maintaining Capacity for Population – Scale Conservation – Projects within this priority would seek to expand existing networks to enhance proactive conservation coordination on specific strategies in the business plan and/or establish new networks for this purpose.
+Successful applications will engage multiple nesting or foraging sites under one application and present a highly collaborative project and will seek to make significant gains in conservation-relevant knowledge for focal populations.

 To better gauge progress on individual grants and to ensure greater consistency of project data provided by multiple grants, the Sea Turtles Program has a list of metrics in Easygrants for grantees to choose from for reporting.

-Some proposal types – such as networked monitoring projects will have additional reporting requirements as part of their annual report as referenced in the business plan.
+Some proposal types – such as networked monitoring projects – will have additional reporting requirements as part of their annual report.

 |Nesting beach projects that work to increase site protection through acquisition or designation as a protected area||Habitat Conservation- Site protection- # of acres with enhanced protection||Enter the number of acres with enhanced protection from development activities.|